0x4f53/Wristkey/SECURITY.md

 Wristkey uses file encryption to secure your data, rather than storing it unencrypted.
 This means that data is stored in a scrambled form in a way that only the party with the key to decrypt it can view it, similar to a door lock.
 This is done by using [EncryptedSharedPreferences](https://developer.android.com/reference/androidx/security/crypto/EncryptedSharedPreferences), the encrypted version of the popular [SharedPreferences](https://developer.android.com/training/data-storage/shared-preferences) library in Android.

 SharedPreferences (and all its variants) stores data in a key-value pair.
-Your account data is stored against a randomly-generated [UUID4](https://docs.oracle.com/javase/8/docs/api/java/util/UUID.html) string as the key, with the value being an [otpauth url](https://github.com/google/google-authenticator/wiki/Key-Uri-Format) of your account data, including usernames, secrets and parameters.
+Your account data is stored against a randomly-generated [UUID4](https://docs.oracle.com/javase/8/docs/api/java/util/UUID.html) string as the key, with the value being an [otpauth URI](https://github.com/google/google-authenticator/wiki/Key-Uri-Format) of your account data, including usernames, secrets and parameters.
 Using UUID4 as the key helps anonymize your account data and prevents attackers from guessing or deciphering a specific value from the key.
+Using otpauth URIs as the value makes things easier for lazy programmers like me.

 Both the key and value stored in EncryptedSharedPreferences are symmetrically encrypted using the [Advanced Encryption Standard (AES)](https://web.archive.org/web/20210622171351/https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.197.pdf).
 A 256-bit private key is generated using AES-GCM from the [MasterKey](https://developer.android.com/reference/androidx/security/crypto/MasterKey) class.
 The key is stored in the [Android Keystore](https://developer.android.com/training/articles/keystore), and the encrypted data is stored in the `/data/user/0/` directory.
 Both the key and the ciphertext are stored locally and do not leave your watch, be it through WiFi, Bluetooth, USB or NFC (_unless you specifically choose to do so via an unencrypted export_).